 When a child is conceived, the baby might inherit a gene with a cancer-causing variant from a parent.
 If this happens, it increases the child’s risk of cancer.
 Signs that a cancer is inherited include:

-At the Clinical Genetics and Genetic Counseling Service at Fred Hutchinson Cancer Center, our cancer geneticists and licensed, board-certified genetic counselors specialize in cancer genetics, including inherited cases of cancer.
+At the Clinical Genetics and Genetic Counseling Service at Fred Hutch Cancer Center, our cancer geneticists and licensed, board-certified genetic counselors specialize in cancer genetics, including inherited cases of cancer.
 This expertise allows them to offer the best care to patients who have an inherited cancer risk.

 Cells divide to make copies of themselves, and when this happens, all the genes inside are copied, too.
 This process isn’t perfect, though.
 Sometimes random errors, called genetic variants, happen.
 The body can usually fix these errors, but sometimes one isn’t caught and can continue to copy itself and eventually cause problems.